Saleh Khana: People & History

+The Mashar for Kotli Kalan at the time when the dispute happened and was solved was known as the "chairman" who was also a high ranking politician and had close ties with the prime minister of Pakistan and governing bodies.

-Pashtuns of this village have migrated from their homeland in the Tirah valley in present day Khyber Pakhtunkhwa, to their current village during the mid 17th century.
+Pashtuns of this village originally migrated from their homeland in the Tirah valley in present day Khyber Pakhtunkhwa, to their current village during the mid 17th century.

 After brutal tribal wars in the 17th century the Oriya Khel tribe migrated east and settled in Jalozai in Khattak tribe territories.
 Great hostility from surrounding clans lead to a major blood feud between the Oriya Khel and Khattak clans.

 The feud was so big that a Loy Jirga (Pashtun grand council) took place in order to end the bloodshed; as a result of this jirga to end the tribal feuds, the Oriya Khel were given the current lands that they now reside in today, hence they moved up into and inhabited the mountainous region of Cherat.

 Today 60% of the inhabitants of Saleh Khana have migrated to developed countries around the world, primarily to Europe, United States of America, Canada and the United Kingdom in the Birmingham and Ayelsbury regions; during the 19th and 20th century in order to seek work and send money back home to the village.

 However, as time has gone by a lot of families have decided to stay and reside in the UK, US, and European countries and now view themselves with a dual identity.
 However, Pashto and Pashtunwali always takes precedence over all other identities.

 Language

-The language predominantly spoken here is the Khattak dialect of Pashto, which is the Central dialect of Pashto.
-The similar dialect is understood and spoken by all Central Pashtun tribes such as the Afridi, Wazir, Meshud.
-Orakzai, Bannusi Dawar, Bangash, Turi as well as Central Pashtun tribes across the border in Afghanistan including Zadran, Zazai, and Mangal.
+The language predominantly spoken in Saleh Khana is Pashto.

 Central Pashto has a different vocabulary and sound than Northern Pashto dialect, which is spoken in Peshawar, Mardan, and Swat, mainly by the Yusufzai tribe.
-For example, in the Central Pashto dialect it is "Mozja or Mizha" for "we" whereas in Northern Pashto, it is "Monga" for "we".